Price floor: Canada

 In Canada, supply management is a national agricultural policy framework that coordinates the supply of dairy, poultry, and eggs through production and import control and pricing mechanisms designed to prevent shortages and surpluses, to ensure farmers' rates of return and Canadian consumers' access to these products.
 With supply management, the Canadian "government sets a minimum price that processors have to pay the farmers, or a 'price floor.'
 Critics have argued that floor is artificially high, meaning dairy and other products cost more for Canadian consumers that they might otherwise."

 Supply management's supporters say that the system offers stability for producers, processors, service providers and retailers.
 Detractors have criticized tariff-rate import quotas, price-control and supply-control mechanisms used by provincial and national governing agencies, organizations and committees.
 The policy has been described as regressive and protectionist and costly with money transferred from consumers to producers through higher prices on milk, poultry and eggs which some label as a subsidy.
 Canada's trade partners posit that SM limits market access.

 Canada's supply management system, which encompasses "five types of products: dairy, chicken and turkey products, table eggs, and broiler hatching eggs", "coordinates production and demand while controlling imports as a means of setting stable prices for both farmers and consumers."
 The Fraser Institute, C.D.
 Howe, Atlantic Institute for Market Studies (AIMS), the Montreal Economic Institute (MEI), Frontier Centre for Public Policy, and the School of Public Policy, University of Calgary have called for the elimination of supply management.

 A 2017 study from the University of Toronto estimated that the higher consumer prices that are attributable to supply management push between 133,000 and 189,000 Canadians below the poverty line.

 Minimum Support Price

 India

 Minimum support price (India) is a government intervention policy program.
 The farmers are paid prices above market determined rates to help them.
 Support prices helped India gain food security during period of Green Revolution in India.

 Alcohol

+As taxation, minimum unit pricing is an effective measure to reduce alcohol consumption and harms.
+It mostly affects heaviest consumers from deprived groups, thus reducing health inequalities.
+It has been successfully implemented by several countries.